top of page

 Improving our building fabric, one step at a time, firstly understanding our external cavity walls construction

 Welcome to our whole house retrofit journey!
 These images, will take you through the first steps we took to transform our home, starting with our external walls.
-Using a ‘Fabric First’ approach, we focused on improving insulation and airtightness before thinking about heating systems or renewables.
+Following a ‘Fabric First’ approach, we focused on improving airtightness through our cavity walls before adding the external wall insulation and render system.
 The goal?
 A more comfortable, energy-efficient home that costs less to run and is better for the planet.

-We’ll show you how we stripped back the external walls, repaired essential elements and got everything ready for a high-performance insulation system.
+We’ll show you how we stripped back the external cavity walls, repaired essential elements and got everything ready to install the insulation system.
 You’ll see the challenges we faced, the decisions we made and the changes we didn’t expect!

 Our process was to first: